Changes to KS2 SATs in 2024: what parents need to know

-In selected years a number of schools (approximately 1900) are required to take part in science sampling, a test administered to a selected sample of children thought to be representative of the population as a whole.
+In previous years, a number of schools (approximately 1900) were required to take part in science sampling, a test administered to a selected sample of children thought to be representative of the population as a whole.

-For those who are selected, there are three papers:
+For those who were selected, there were three papers:

 - Biology: 25 minutes, 22 marks